sap-tutorials/Tutorials/tutorials/build-code-test-drive/build-code-test-drive.md

 parser: v2
 ---

-# Create a CAP Service and an SAP Fiori Application with Generative AI in SAP Build Code
+# Create a Full-Stack SAP Fiori Application with Joule in SAP Build Code
 <!-- description --> In this tutorial, you will use the Generative AI capabilities of Joule to create a CAP service with SAP Build Code.

 ## You will learn
 - To leverage the power of Joule in SAP Build Code
 - To use the one-click deployment option in SAP Build Code

 ## Prerequisites